-How to fertilize Vegetables
+How to fertilize vegetables

 Even if you grow your vegetables in rich soil, most vegetables still require a boost of fertilizer to grow better and stay healthy.
 A good thing to remember is to be careful fertilizing small seedlings / plants since the fertilizer can burn the roots.
 But when the plant has started to grow a bit, or if it's already grown up, a fertilizer suited for vegetables will help the plant reach its full potential.